 The class schedule of the courses with the assigned lecture rooms will be posted on the notice board next to the automatic certificate issuing machine before each term begins.
-It can also be viewed on the JAIST website (Education \rightarrow Taking Courses \rightarrow Class Schedule).
+It can also be viewed on the JAIST website (Education $\rightarrow$ Taking Courses $\rightarrow$ Class Schedule).

-Term 2-2: Class Term (December 8 - February 3) 4th - 5th Examination Term (February 4, February 5)
+Term 2-2: Class Term ( December 8 - February 4 ) 4th - 5th Examination Term (February 7, February 8)

-NOTE: Tuesday, January 5 follows the Monday schedule.
-Wednesday, January 13 follows the Monday schedule.
+NOTE: Thursday, January 6 follows the Tuesday schedule.
+Friday, January 7 follows the Monday schedule.
+Wednesday, January 12 follows the Monday schedule.